raahulgupta83/rahulguptaindia/README.md

 Vulnerability assessments and remediation (e.g., Apache CVEs, HSTS implementation).
 Hands-on with Imunify360, firewalls, and SSL/TLS configurations.

-🧑‍💻 Programming & Scripting
-Backend development with Node.js (Express.js), PHP, and Python.
-Database management with PostgreSQL, MySQL, and MongoDB.
-Writing efficient automation scripts in Bash and Python.

 🌐 What I’m Working On
 🌱 Exploring OpenSearch and optimizing single-node setups.
 🛡 Improving website security by addressing vulnerabilities in Apache HTTP Server.